 In this article the author focuses on one aspect of that acculturation that she believes is deeply problematic, and that is the century-long, near-exclusive orientation of legal education, and legal scholarship, around a judicial—rather than a legislative—perspective.

 The author first looks at juriscentricity in three central poles, or gravitational foci, of legal education: jurisprudential scholarship, constitutional scholarship, and what she calls legal culture.
 The author looks at these three corners of the legal academy by focusing exclusively on the pathologies to which they give rise, without denying that they also reflect moments of great insight and even some measure of moral courage.
 Then in the concluding part she proposes a thought experiment: that we re-examine the questions and assumptions of jurisprudence, of constitutional law, and of legal culture, by imagining the legislator—rather than the judge—as the hero, villain, or protagonist of our collectively shared “law stories”—the narratives by which we teach law and acculturate our students into the profession.
 She proposes that we assume the existence of and the worthiness of study of a legisprudence, rather than a jurisprudence, a legislative and legislated, rather than adjudicative and adjudicated Constitution, and a legis-legal rather than a juris-legal culture.
 The author concludes with some practical proposals for reform of the legal academy’s practices, and their potential impact on our current political stalemates.

 Scholarly Commons Citation

 West, Robin, "Toward the Study of the Legislated Constitution" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 786.
+786.